vvazrod/pay-up/README.md

 PayUp is a distributed system for managing payments and debts in a group.
 Create groups of people and start adding expenses, the system will calculate the balance of each member of the group so you don't have to.

-You can find more info about the project and the technologies used in the [documentation](https://varrrro.github.io/pay-up/) (which is entirely in spanish, sorry friends :sweat_smile:)
+You can find more info about the project and the technologies used in the [documentation](https://varrrro.github.io/pay-up/) (which is entirely in spanish, sorry friends :sweat_smile:).

 ## Running the system